eddsteel/cv/README.md

 PDF from tex templates capability is specifically supported, but otherwise there should be no restriction about what kind of ERB templates you build from.
 Templates go in `src` with the same file name as their output.
+If you want helper methods, put them in a module named after the extension, in a file named after the extension.
+For example, TeX helpers, for `.tex` templates are in `Tex` in `tex.rb`.
+These are dynamically loaded into the context of the template.

 Nothing outside of the `src` directory is specific to me or résumés.
 I'll probably use it for other documents as required, you're welcome to do the